SystemsBioinformatics/excelDataGuide/README.md

       - A24:B25
 ```

-We provide a json schema for the data guide, allowing you to check the
+We provide a cue schema for the data guide, allowing you to check the
 validity of guides that you wrote.
 The schema is available in the
 package as
-`system.file("extdata", "excelguide_schema.json", package = "excelDataGuide")`.
+`system.file("extdata", "excelguide_schema.cue", package = "excelDataGuide")`.
-To check its validity against the schema you can use the [Polyglottal
+To check its validity against the schema you can use the
-JSON Schema Validator](https://www.npmjs.com/package/pajv).
-More details
+[CUE](https://cuelang.org/docs/) validator.
+More details can be found in
-can be found in the vignette (to be done, see below).
+the vignette (to be done, see below).

 ## Future work